-|Based on board policy number and Florida Statute:||Effective Date:|
+|Based on board policy number and Florida Statutes:

 The purpose of this procedure is to outline the steps to be followed to address student concerns or complaints that a policy or procedure of the College has been incorrectly or unfairly applied in their particular case, or to bring a complaint or grievance against an employee’s behavior.
 The following steps have been established to address complaints not already covered by the following procedures:

-The Deans of Students at each campus, and the Director of Student Success Services at the Heathrow Center, serve as ombudsmen.
-They are resources to help resolve concerns and complaints.
-Student concerns or complaints can be directed to the ombudsmen to assist in resolution and identification of individuals involved.
 Most student concerns or complaints can be resolved through direct communication between the student and employee involved.
 The student shall request an informal conference with the employee involved.
 Conference and subsequent contact may be held through alternative means such as telephone, e-mail or web-cam, particularly for distance learning students.
 This conference is an informal meeting at which the student may present information regarding his/her concern.
 Every effort should be made to resolve the issue at this level.

-Review by Next-level Supervisor:
+- Review by Next-level Supervisor:

-Review by the Vice President:
+- Review by the Vice President:

-If either party wishes further appeal beyond the next-level supervisor, the party may request a hearing with the particular Vice President responsible for the program or employee at issue.
+If either party wants further appeal beyond the next-level supervisor, the party may request a hearing with the particular Vice President responsible for the program or employee at issue.
 The request for a hearing with the Vice President must be made within 10 College working days from when the next level supervisor sent the written decision.
 The Vice President will review the previous actions, and meet, as appropriate, with the student, employee’s immediate supervisor and next-level supervisor to resolve the issues.
 The Vice President will send a written finding to both parties within 10 College working days of having received the Written Statement.
 The determination of the Vice President shall constitute the final disposition of the student concern or complaint.